yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 ### Tablet splitting

 YugabyteDB also supports [tablet splitting](../../../architecture/docdb-sharding/tablet-splitting).
-While streaming changes, if the YugabyteDB source connector detectes that a tablet has been split, it gracefully handles the splitting and starts polling for the children tablets.
+While streaming changes, if the YugabyteDB source connector detects that a tablet has been split, it gracefully handles the splitting and starts polling for the children tablets.

 ### Dynamic addition of new tables